pfsense/docs/source/usermanager/ldap-troubleshooting.rst

 Use the Correct Port
 ~~~~~~~~~~~~~~~~~~~~

-When using LDAP, pfSense will use an **ldaps** URL which defaults to
+When using LDAP, pfSense® software will use an **ldaps** URL which defaults to
 port **636**.
 It will **NOT** do starttls on port **389**.
 Ensure the
 LDAP server is listening properly on port **636**.